This Genius Hack Will Keep Your Car Windows from Fogging Up

 Your average morning can be an obstacle course—a gauntlet whose endgame is usually just getting to work on time.
 By the time you’re showered, fed, and out the door wearing pants, the last thing you want to deal with is a foggy car window.
 (Here’s why you should stop warming up your car in the morning.)

 A condensation-covered windshield isn’t just annoying, it’s just plain dangerous.
 It tends to subside with time and enough air system finagling, but there’s actually a quicker way to de-fog your windshield.
 All you need is three things: a tube sock, a roll of packing tape, and some kitty litter.
 (Check out more genius uses for socks all around the house.)

 Now, when you head off to the pet store, make sure you get silica kitty litter (the crystalline kind, not the rock kind.)
 The tape type doesn’t matter.
 When it comes to your sock selection, opt for the athletic kind, as you want the material to be as high-wicking as possible.

 Take your sock and place the roll of tape at the top of the tube and push it in so that the centre of the roll makes the cuff of the sock plenty wide.
 Take your kitty litter and fill the sock up to about where your ankle would begin and then tie it off tight at that point.
 Now that you have your litter bomb, place it on your dashboard every time you park and leave your car.
 Your fog problems will be a thing of the past.

-Next, check out 18 car hacks that make driving so much better!
+Check out more car hacks that make driving so much better.